p2-inc/phasetwo-docs/docs/self-service/logs.md

 Everything above is read in the dashboard.
 If you would rather have this data in the observability stack you already run, [Telemetry Export](./telemetry-export.md) streams your cluster's Keycloak logs and events to your own OTLP endpoint.
-It is experimental.
+It is available on Enterprise, and experimental.

 ## Access notes